martgil/webext-docs/theme.rst

       .. container:: api-member-description-only

-         A string containing a valid <a href='https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_colors/Color_values'>CSS color string</a>, including hexadecimal or functional representations.
+         A string containing a valid `CSS color string <https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_colors/Color_values>`__, including hexadecimal or functional representations.
 For example the color *crimson* can be specified as: